Not everyone likes its taste… but its medicinal properties, yes! 😄

 What are the benefits of sumac?

-The fruit is most interesting for helping to strengthen the skin.
+Fruits are especially interesting for helping to strengthen the skin and regulate sebum.

 It is advisable to combine it with emotional introspection for lasting results.